 Since 1990, Deborah Lockridge has written about all aspects of the trucking industry for leading industry publications.
-She is currently editor in chief of Heavy Duty Trucking magazine, Truckinginfo.com and related e-newsletters, where she leads a staff of seasoned, award-winning trucking writers.
+She is currently editor and associate publisher of Heavy Duty Trucking, where she leads a team of seasoned, award-winning trucking writers.

 Lockridge has written about nearly every topic associated with the trucking industry, including maintenance stories ranging from lubes to technician training; hot issues such as fuel quality, counterfeit parts, and the driver shortage; and profiles of drivers, truck dealers, owner-operators and fleet executives.
 Her monthly editorial in HDT, addressing timely and often controversial issues affecting trucking, is widely read and garnered her a Jesse H. Neal award from the Software & Information Industry Association (formerly Connectiv), as well as being a finalist several times for the award.